-As a tenant, it’s important to be aware of your rights.
+As a tenant, it’s important to know your rights when moving into a new home.
 Whilst landlords are obliged to be fair, the extensive tenancy laws make it hard for them to know all the details involving tenancy agreements.

 Am I entitled to compensation?

 Renters have a right to be compensated by their landlord if they are not carrying out their duties.
-If the landlord also disrupts the peace by holding too many open for inspections or repeatedly coming to the property without proper notice, tenants also have a right to compensation.
-Tenants must be notified at least 24 hours in advance before landlords or agents enter the property.
+For instance, if the landlord disrupts the peace by holding too many open for inspections or repeatedly coming to the rental property without proper notice, tenants have a right to compensation.
+In Victoria, Tenants must be notified at least 24 hours in advance before landlords or agents enter the property.

 Do I need to pay for my utilities to be connected?

 A tenant is only liable to pay for utilities such as electricity, gas and water if the supply is separately metered.
 Landlords must pay all installation and initial costs for connecting the electricity supply as well as the gas and oil supply if there is no separate meter.
 If you’ve paid the costs of any utilities that your landlord is liable for, they must reimburse you.

 Will my landlord instigate a rental increase?

 Landlords need to give the tenants sufficient (60 days) written notice of the rental increase.
 Rental increases are only permitted if they’re part of the tenancy agreement.
-If the tenancy agreement is for a fixed term, the landlord cannot increase the rent before the final date unless the agreement states otherwise.
-They also cannot increase the rent more than once in a six month period.
+For tenants on a periodic lease in QLD, VIC, WA and NT, rent can only be increased once every six months and in ACT, once every 12 months.
 Tenants are not obliged to accept a rental increase, particularly if similar local properties are lower in price, or if the owner or agent has withdrawn services, facilities or other items that are part of the property.
 If you believe a rental increase is excessive, you can contact your State’s rental tribunal or another appropriate service (listed at the end of this article).

 Most lessors/agents require a bond as security for the premises.
 Paying the bond occurs at the beginning of the tenancy.
 At the conclusion of the tenancy, the landlord can claim all or part of the bond as compensation for damage to the property or unpaid rent.
 If you pay the bond, you must receive two copies of the condition report signed by the landlord.
 It’s important that you complete a condition report as this can be used as evidence if there’s a dispute about the condition of the property.

-You cannot refuse to pay your rent, or undertake a ‘rent strike'.
-You must apply to the tribunal, as not paying your rent is a breach of your tenancy agreement and the landlord may take steps to end your tenancy.
+You cannot refuse to pay your rent, or undertake a ‘rent strike’.
+Not paying your rent is a breach of your tenancy agreement and the landlord may take steps to end your tenancy.
 If you are experiencing genuine hardship, you can speak to your landlord about a temporary rent reduction or seek information and advice from a tenant advisory service (listed by the State at the end of this article).
 In Victoria, the landlord or agent cannot request more than one month’s rent in advance provided the rent is $350 a week or less.